 I created World Tree Coaching to meet the needs of the expat community after years of supporting globally mobile people in a wide-array of settings.
 The transition has always felt like a calling – merging my background in education, corporate training, mental health and intercultural support.
 I cannot imagine a more suited path for my passions, beliefs, and world view than supporting people in finding a sense of home no matter where life takes them.

-I am incredibly grateful to be able to share this global adventure with my husband (whom I met while performing Shakespeare in another small Texas town) and three children (two boys and a girl).
+I am incredibly grateful to be able to share this global adventure with my spouse (whom I met while performing Shakespeare in another small Texas town) and three children.
 I am nurtured and sustained by their love and shared passion for a global life.
-And I still like to read, can’t resist picking up a basketball (although running, hiking and yoga are now more my speed), and will always choose nature over the indoors.
+And I still like to read, can’t resist picking up a basketball, and will always choose nature over the indoors.

 My Professional Background

-I have been a coach since I launched World Tree Coaching in October 2013.
+I launched World Tree Coaching in October 2013, to support individuals living and working across cultures.
 I currently hold the International Coach Federation’s’ Associate Certified Coach (ACC) credential.
 I have a Masters Degree in Social Work from the University of Texas at Austin with a focus on Clinical Social Work and Conflict Resolution.
-I am a mindfulness teacher and work primarily through the Personal Leadership model (a mindfulness-based cross cultural communication framework) in which I am a recognized Senior Facilitator.
-I have also been a clinical social worker (LCSW) , a teacher, trainer and program coordinator.
+I am also a Licensed Clinical Social Worker (LCSW) in Texas and Virginia*.

-I have worked with individuals who are experiencing the challenges of cross-cultural adaption for over 15 years.
+I have worked with individuals who are experiencing the challenges of cross-cultural adaption for nearly 20 years.
 My experience includes work with immigrants to the United States, students, trauma survivors, serial expats, diplomats and members of the military and their family members, and Peace Corps volunteers.

 The World Tree, an ancient spiritual symbol, perfectly captures my core belief that living between cultures offers an incredible gift of learning.
 It represents strength and sustenance.
 It symbolizes stretching up to the heavens, grounding down to the Earth and reaching out for the experiences that help us grow.